lucasvtiradentes/boilermanager/README.md

 - specifying ignored files; .gitignore, .prettierignore, .eslintignore;
 - writting beutiful and descriptive files: **package.json**, **README.md**.

 All this, while providing a way to the `user also have the freedom to make his own boilerplate lists`, with his own projects and settings.
+The default provided boilerplates are available in [ts-boilerplates](https://github.com/lucasvtiradentes/ts-boilerplates).

 ## :dart: Features<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>